bhuman/CABSL/Readme.md

 Arguments, constant definitions, and state variables are all passed as parameters to the member function that contains the code of the option.
 The latter two are always passed as references (`const` for constant definitions).
-They are are stored in memory as structures owned by the option's context.
+They are stored in memory as structures owned by the option's context.

 ### Streaming Values